siyamulislam/basic-ts/README.md

 # basic-ts

 note:
-there is 2 way to run ts..
+there is 2 way to run ts file

-1 run specific ts
+step 1: run specific ts
 tsc ./src/index.ts

-2 run like nodemon each change tsc -w
+step 2: run like nodemon each change tsc -w